 In this course the students learn six consecutive steps of the structured design methodology according to Cross.
 They practice application of these steps and their related tools in groups of two or three students in a case study.
 Each group chooses a pre-defined simple (agro)technological design problem.
 They start analysing the problem and in the end of the course they present their solution and hand in a report.

-Each step of the methodology starts with a lecture with the theory, an example, and a small exercise.
-After this the groups apply the theory to their case, after which they have to hand in discussion points, and a presentation.
-Two groups are selected to present their result, followed by a general discussion.
+Each step of the methodology starts with a lecture on the theory, an example, and a small exercise.
+After this the groups apply the theory to their case, after which they have to hand in discussion points.
+Two groups are selected to present their result for the design tasks at the end of the week, followed by a general discussion.
 In step five each group selects systematically a solution for their problem.
 During the sixth step they model the selected solution in CAD, apply motion, and check for collisions.
 From the CAD model, drawings, pictures and videos are produced to be used in the final presentation and the final report.